Quick inner navigation:

 The others are decentralized as a result of this escrow requirement is increased as it is peer-to-peer instead of a trusted identity.
 There are two main types of exchange categories, there are certain exchanges that accept fiat money (national currency) and exchanges that are dealt with cryptocurrencies only.
 Examples include Bittrex, Poloniex, Kraken, Huobi and more.

 There is also another form of exchange known as instant exchanges.
 It is similar to a regular exchange the only difference is that there is no log in required.
 The currency s converted but there are some limits to this method such as the amount that can be exchanged and the rates are usually disadvantageous.
 Credit card purchase is also possible.
-Examples include Changelly, Uphold, We Sell Crypto, Liberal Coins etc.
+Examples include Changelly, Liberal Coins, We Sell Crypto, etc.

 Certain sites enable customers to trade DASH crypto between individuals, however, the volume is low and the individual normally maker a request at a price that they are willing to pay and wait for another user to contact them and formalize the details of the sale.
 Advanced peer-to-peer sites offer escrow services for a fee to prevent cheating during an exchange between two users that have never met.